Lysxia/advent-of-coq-2021/README.md

 When this is not possible (9 days out of 25), we preprocess the input---with scripts named `src/aocXX_input.txt.prep`, in various way:

-- quote the whole input, inserting `"` at the beginning and end: days 8, 10, 16
+- Quote the whole input, inserting `"` at the beginning and end: days 8, 10, 16.
-- quote the input line-by-line: days 20, 25
+- Quote the input line-by-line: days 20, 25.
-- quote alphanumeric substrings: days 12, 14
+- Quote alphanumeric substrings: days 12, 14.
-- remove periods (Conflicts with Coq syntax): day 23
+- Remove periods (conflicts with Coq syntax): day 23.

 ### Proving